SbongileM/airbnb-clone-project/README.md

 - Tokenization: Credit card tokenization to avoid storing sensitive payment data
 - 3D Secure Authentication: Enhanced cardholder verification for online transactions
 - Secure Payment Processing: End-to-end encryption for payment flows with minimal data exposure

+## CI/CD Pipeline
+CI/CD pipelines are automated workflows that move code from development through testing, security scanning, and deployment stages.
+They automatically integrate code changes from multiple developers into a shared repository multiple times per day, triggering automated builds and tests.
+They also automatically deploy validated code changes to staging and production environments.

+CI/CD pipelines are crucial for this project because they enable frequent updates, bug fixes, security patches, and multiple daily deployments without manual intervention.
+They also make collaboration easy and seamless without integration conflicts.
+Tools that can be used include *GitHub Actions*, *GitLab CI/CD*,*Docker*,*Kubernetes*, and cloud platforms such as *AWS*.